SamiSaifudin/NBA-MyPlayer-Builder/README.md

 # NBA-MyPlayer-Builder

 This is a command-line application that allows users to customize their own NBA players using Python.
-The project includes various global variables used throughout the code that highlight specific user information such as "user_height."
+The project includes various global variables used throughout the code that highlight specific user information based on user input.

 ## How It Works